 DMEPOS suppliers must maintain $50,000 of coverage for each National Provider Identifier (NPI) they operate.
 This means if a DMEPOS supplier manages five NPI locations, they would have to obtain a $250,000 bond.

 DMEPOS suppliers must also get additional coverage if any adverse legal action has been taken against the company in the 10 years prior to enrolling in the program.
 Such actions include:

 Losing Medicare billing privileges

 Exclusion from a federal or state healthcare program

 SuretyBonds.com believes that every client should be able to get the Medicare Bond they need regardless of credit history.
 This is why we developed our unique Bad Credit Surety Bond Program that approves 99% of applicants.
 Don’t let bad credit keep you from getting the bond you need.
 Contact us now to apply for your bond!

 Get Your Medicare Bond Fast

-We know getting a surety bond can be stressful, and you don’t want to sit around waiting.
-If you’re in a rush, SuretyBonds.com can help.
-Because we offer an overnight shipping option, you could have your bond in your hands tomorrow if you pay for it today.
-Get started by applying now!
+We know getting a surety bond can be stressful.
+If you need one urgently, SuretyBonds.com can help.
+Because we offer an overnight shipping, you could have your bond tomorrow when you pay today.
+Get started by applying now.